CEO and Executive Director, Hang Seng Bank

 Chairman and CEO, Mission Hills Group

-Joining his late father, David Chu, in the family business in 1995, Ken Chu has guided its expansion from one mega golf course complex in Shenzhen-Dongguan - the largest golf club in the world - to a second in Hainan, while introducing of other sporting facilities, hotels, wellness facilities, theme parks, entertainment and retail complexes as well as international schools.
-Chu also finds time to honour a host of public service commitments in China, including serving as a National Committee Member of the Chinese People’s Political Consultative Conference.
+Joining his late father, David Chu, in the family business in 1995, Ken Chu has guided its expansion from one mega golf course complex in Shenzhen-Dongguan - the largest golf club in the world - to a second in Hainan, while introducing other sporting facilities, hotels, wellness facilities, theme parks, entertainment and retail complexes as well as international schools.
+Chu also serves as National Committee Member of the Chinese People’s Political Consultative Conference.